 Just imagine, Jesus’ own hands may have chiseled some of the stones that rebuilt Sepphoris.
 He must have had family friends that told shocking stories of the cruel deaths of their relatives.
 In his adult ministry, he may have even healed some of their lingering wounds.

 It was really a crisis of faith for them, because in the Old Testament Israel was punished when it wandered from God.
 But in Jesus’ time, the most pious were the ones that suffered the most.
-About a hundred years before Jesus, Greeks tortured and killed Jews for reading the Torah and circumcising their children.
-And horrors like that kept occurring in his time.
+About a century before Christ, Greeks tortured and killed Jews for reading the Torah and circumcising their children.
+Horrors like this continued to occur in his time.
 In Luke 13, some Galileans report that worshipers who had come to the Temple had been murdered, their blood mixed with their own sacrifices.
-I can hardly imagine their feelings.
+I can hardly imagine their outrage.